kkamara/php-docker-skeleton/readme.md

 # PhP Docker Skeleton

-(2020) Get started with php and docker.
+(2020) Get started with PHP and Docker.

 ## Installation